AliceRivi14/Assignment2_ExpRoLab/README.md

 ```bashscript
 $ roslaunch assignment2 moveit.launch
 ```
-Then you can run the files for the execution of the algorithm:
+Wait a few seconds and run the files for the execution of the algorithm:
 ```bashscript
 $ roslaunch assignment2 assignment.launch
 ```